-As a spiritual director and a member of the spiritual formation team at Saint Luke Institute, Sr. Pat works with priests and men and women religious who often are in distress.
+As a spiritual director and a former member of the spiritual formation team at Saint Luke Institute, Sr. Pat works with priests and men and women religious who often are in distress.
 She says it is important to recognize the connection between mind, body and spirit and to accept your vulnerabilities.

 There is not one way to pray when feeling stress.
 A person needs to find the approach that is the most comfortable given his or her relationship with God.

 During times you are not stressed, try to develop a practice of understanding how God speaks to you.
 Seek to develop a daily discipline of quiet and receptivity to God.